Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 If we have a look at its new code, we can notice that its only concern is how to obtain the list of gallery ads and mapping them from the result of its collaborator `AdsRepository`, and it does not know anything about caching values.
 So the new design is more cohesive than the original one.
 Notice how we removed both the `resetCache` method that was before polluting its interface only for testing purposes, and the flag argument, `useCache`, in the constructor.

 We also reduced its number of collaborators because there’s no need for a `Clock` anymore.
-That collaborator was needed for a different concern that is now taken care of in the decorator `CachedGalleryAdsRepository`.
+The `Clock` collaborator was needed for a different concern that is now taken care of by the proxy: `CachedGalleryAdsRepository`.

 These design improvements are reflected in its new tests.
 They are now more focused, and can only fail if the obtention of the gallery ads breaks.
 Having only one reason to fail comes from testing a more cohesive unit with only one reason to change.
 Notice how these tests coincide with the subset of tests concerned with testing the same behaviour in the original tests of `RealTimeGalleryAdsRepository`: